 How Can The Star Interview Technique Be Applied to Questions?

-This method specifically can be applied to answer behavioral interview questions to show the hiring managers how you perform under pressure.
-Don’t worry though, behavioral questions are fairly easy to answer.
+The STAR interview technique can be used to answer behavioral interview questions to show the hiring managers how you perform in various scenarios.

-Behavioral questions are an important part of the ‘Star interview questions’ when interviewing job candidates.
+Behavioral questions are an important part of the ‘Star interview questions’ which companies commonly use.
 These questions focus on past behaviors related to the role you are interviewing for.

 They are typically used as a way to gain insight into how a candidate may handle similar situations in the future.
 Behavioral questions prompt candidates to talk about their previous experiences, and provide evidence of how successful (or not) they were at navigating those situations.